irfaniOSdev/FlickerImageSearch/README.md

 It is preparing request and intimating NetworkManager for search request.

 # Unit Tests
+Project has used XCTest framework and not any third party framework.
 *FlickerImageSearchTests* and *FlickerImageDataSourceTests* files have methods that are unit testing components of the app e.g API Service calls and collectionview datasource methods.

 # UI Tests